kassimojr/recargapay-wallet-api/docs/caching/en/README.md

 # 💾 Redis Cache & Performance

-This section covers the distributed Redis cache implementation in the RecargaPay Wallet API, including setup, configuration, and performance optimization strategies.
+This section covers the distributed Redis cache implementation in the Digital Wallet API, including setup, configuration, and performance optimization strategies.

 ## 📋 Quick Navigation